screentek/Optimizely/README.md

 ![ScreenShot](https://raw.githubusercontent.com/screentek/Optimizely/master/docs/imageshop-tinymce-plugin.png)

 ## Changelog
+- **v1.0.39**: Updated plugin to support TinyMCE v5 and newer.
+Bugfix: Missing images are now included when building your project.
 - **v1.0.38**: ImageshopImage model has now been updated to contain InterfaceList for the selected image.
 - **v1.0.37**: ImageshopImage model has now been updated to contain profiles for the selected image.
 - **v1.0.36**: On install: Files will be copied if modified (date + filesize), viewfiles will be copied if newer modified date (filesize ignored). + Bugfixes